department-of-veterans-affairs/vets-website/README.md

 ## Contributing

-To use this library locally in a separate repo, we have to do some `npm link`ing of the dependencies.
+To use the `npm link`ed version of this library in a separate repo, we have to do some `npm link`ing of the dependencies.
 Otherwise, the parent project _using_ the library will see multiple versions of these dependencies and stuff will just sorta break.

 Replace `../<project>` with the path to the project using Formulate: